djdt/spcal/docs/source/usage/options.rst

 Larger windows are less affected by local changes, but take longer to compute.

 .. note::
-    Windowed thresholding is not availble for Compound-Poisson thresholds.
+    Windowed thresholding is only availble for Compound-Poisson thresholds when using the 'Lookup Table' method.

 Iterative thresholding
 ----------------------